Introduction to Multi-Axis Testing

 Figure 2.
 A four-post shaker system testing a full vehicle.

 A four-post configuration moves four shakers along the same axis.
 Automotive engineers often use this method for full vehicle testing.
-They set the vehicle on four shakers—one under each wheel—and playback recorded field data files from each wheel (see Figure 2.)
-Then, they play back the recorded vibrations simultaneously as if the vehicle was in motion.
+They set the vehicle on four shakers—one under each wheel—and play back recorded field data files from each wheel (see Figure 2).
+Then they play back the recorded vibrations simultaneously as if the vehicle were in motion.

-Four-post testing is one of many multi-axis methods the automotive industry uses.
+Four-post testing is one of many multi-shaker methods the automotive industry may employ.
 Another common application is squeak and rattle testing.
 No automobile driver likes a squeaky seat, but a seat must experience a particular set of vibrations along more than one axis before it emits a noise.
 Only multi-axis testing can simulate this real-world scenario.

 Watch Vibration Research controlling a four-post shaker at TUV America (YouTube).